PBS 75 of X — AJAX Intro

 Listen along to this instalment on episode 589 of the Chit Chat Across the Pond Podcast

 PBS 74 Challenge Extension & Hint

 I’ve decided to give everyone an extension on the challenge set at the end of the previous instalment.

 Based on some listener feedback, I’d also like to give a little hint you might find helpful.

 The JSON object is not intended to be used as the actual view object when rendering templates.
 It’s designed to be used as the data source from which you build your view objects.

-Rather that look at all of HTTP in great detail, I’m going to focus this overview on the parts of the HTTP spec that are relevant to AJAX.
-If you’d like to know more I’d. suggest checking out instalments 34 and 35 of the Taming the Terminal series.
+Rather than look at all of HTTP in great detail, I’m going to focus this overview on the parts of the HTTP spec that are relevant to AJAX.
+If you’d like to know more, I’d suggest checking out instalments 34 and 35 of the Taming the Terminal series.